 Today's manufacturing industry heavily relies on smart factories which enable a better customer orientation as well as more efficient and individual production.
-In this context, the term "Industry 4.0" is used for the fourth industrial revolution driven by digitalization.
-Machines with built-in sensors and information technology form Cyber-Physical Systems (CPS) [1], enabling comprehensive optimization of production with regard to criteria, such as costs, resource consumption, quality or availability.
-Despite the focus on a high automation level and autonomous systems, human involvement in complex processes still plays a crucial part.
-Human workers often have to make important decisions or perform complex tasks, like machine maintenance.
+However, despite the focus on a high automation level and the utilization of autonomous systems, human involvement in complex processes still plays a crucial part.
+Human workers often have to make important decisions or perform complex tasks, such as machine maintenance.